amundsen-io/amundsen/frontend/docs/recommended_practices.md

 We have our coding styleguide baked into our [ESLint and Prettier rules](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/package.json#L261) for TypeScript code an [Stylelint rules](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/package.json#L556) for Sass code.

 Looking forward, we aim at setting more strict best practices using ESLint and Stylelint.
-For that, we are leveraging a project called [betterer][betterer], which keeps track of our errors when a given test is passed.
+For that, we are leveraging a project called [betterer](https://github.com/phenomnomnominal/betterer), which keeps track of our errors when a given test is passed.
 You can run it using `npm run betterer` and it will break if you introduce any new eslint errors.
 If you want to ignore the new errors you can run `npm run betterer:update` to update the betterer.results file.
 We do not recommend adding or introducing new eslint errors.

 ## Naming Conventions
 React is not opinionated about the naming of our components.
 Having freedom is great, but this sometimes comes at the cost of lack of consistency on the API.